Standard Poodle Color Breeding Red and Brown Standard Poodles

 (Do not be mislead)

-There are only DNA tests that will test for "yellow" (which is red or cream or apricot or white as a unit) such as DDC Vet or
+There are only DNA tests that will test for "yellow" (which includes cream or apricot or red, or, white as a unit) such as DDC Vet or

 Apricot/Cream/Red/White as a "unit" such as Vetgen Labs.